World’s largest farm show moves online: ‘This is what we can control’

-TULARE, California (KGPE) – For this year, the World Ag Expo is all-online.
+TULARE, California (KSEE) – For this year, the World Ag Expo is all-online.

 “You have to be able to interact at some level with people like you’re used to at a live show,” said the World Ag Expo’s Jennifer Fawkes.
 “It’s obviously not the same and going to feel very different.
 But we’ve got to replicate something of what we already have.”